jaquino8/jaquino8.github.io/projects/ics-study-hub.md

 labels:
   - JavaScript
   - Meteor
+  - Semantic UI React
   - Agile
   - Teamwork
   - Web Development
+  - Semantic UI React
-summary: A website for students to find out about study sessions at the ICSpace.
+summary: A website for students to find out about opportunities to collab and study with other students

 ---
 ## Project Overview